-Example: >HERE PO Records position PO in joint coordinates according to reset the joint values for each of the axes.
+Examples: ■ >HERE PQ Records position PQ in joint coordinates according reset the joint values for each of the axes.

->SETPV PQ the robot's current location; then permits user to
+>SETPV PQ to the robot's current location; then permits user to

-Notes: TEACH pos is the comparable command for recording an absolute XYZ position according to user defined values.
+Note: TEACH pos is the comparable command for recording an absolute XYZ position according to user defined values.